SUKALPA108/Advanced-Computer-vision-Research/README.md

-HANDTRACKING
-These files conatins all the necessary projects
-For every project The Handtracker.py is inevitable to be used since its the basic part
+These files conatins all the necessary projects and the modules For every project The Handtracker.py is inevitable to be used since its the basic part of the projects These are for sample view